Collaborative Governance Initiative

 Through the CGI, the Municipal Dispute Resolution Services (MDRS) team can help municipalities assess whether collaborative governance is an appropriate fit and help convene the process and ensure all the prerequisites are in place.

 Where appropriate, MDRS provides for a cost-sharing arrangement between municipalities and Alberta Municipal Affairs to cover part of the consultant's costs.
-Grant funding for the assessment phase can reach $50,000, while grant funds for the implementation phase can reach $30,000 on a matching basis.
+Grant funding for the assessment phase can reach $50,000 on a matching basis, while grant funds for the implementation phase can reach $30,000 on a matching basis.
 MDRS staff will assist municipalities in completing the necessary forms to access grant money.

 Municipalities contract directly with consultants for their services.
 MDRS can provide a list of consultants with municipal and/or CGI experience.